-Ingredients for Grilled Salmon with Garlic Lime Butter:
+Ingredients for Grilled Salmon and Garlic Lime Butter:

 No need to go to a million different stores on a wild goose chase for any oddball ingredients for this recipe!
 Simple yet flavorful is the motto here!
-Just grab a few basic ingredients and you’ll be ready to get grilling your salmon.
+Just grab a few basic ingredients and you’ll be ready to get grilling.